fragglet/WadGadget/README.md

 * It will never include a level editor, or anything else that requires a graphical display (like an image editor).
 It's better to delegate that kind of thing to other programs.
-* It is unlikely to ever include any kind of GUI or GUI integration
+* It is unlikely to ever include any kind of GUI or GUI integration.
 * It is unlikely there will ever be support for other archive formats, like `.zip`/`.pk3` (used in some Doom source ports), or formats like `.pak` or `.grp` used in other games.